Passover DinnerHappy PassoverHappy PassoverPeasach

 We tremble, we hide, we wait as he nears

-We peer down through his ancient eyes.
+We peer down through his ancient eyes. - Brenda Spigelman Ajzenkopf

-How Could the Lord for Our Sake Part the Sea
+How Could The Lord For Our Sake Part The Sea

 How could the Lord for our sake part the sea